mknejp/dotvariant/README.md

 var variant3 = new MyVariant("world");
 var s = variant3.Match((string x) => $"hello {x}!"); // s = "hello world!"
 ```
 What happens if you try to retrieve a value from a variant it currently does not contain?
 It throws an `InvalidOperationException`.
-To avoid this there are overloads of `Match` that give you ways to avoid this disappointing outcome:
+To avoid this there are overloads of `Match` and `TryMatch` giving you tools to avoid this disappointing outcome:
 ```csharp
 var variant = new MyVariant("not an int");